-This means that if my Chinese friend were to redo his offshore strategy or even eventually apply for a US Green Card, he would face some resistance from the IRS because he isn’t FBAR-compliant.
+In this example, this means that if the Chinese citizen were to redo their offshore strategy or even eventually apply for a US Green Card, they would face some resistance from the IRS because they aren’t FBAR-compliant.

 As a general rule, skipping out on FBAR isn’t a good idea.
 Not only could this subject you to penalties, but this mistake could actually trigger an IRS audit.
 Less than 1% of individual returns are audited, but in 2015, the percentage of audits for international returns was 4.3%.